 1.Create a wildlife habitat garden to help bees and other pollinators in your own yard.

 By planting native blooming trees, shrubs, and wildflowers you are providing pollinators with loads of nectar and pollen to consume.
+Also, make sure to plant your flowers in small clumps rather than single plants.

 In general, look for plants that have flowers that are long and tubular, cup-shaped, and that open up during the day.